Altinn/altinn-studio-docs/content/events/architecture/events/_index.en.md

 ## Build & deploy

 ### Web API
-  - Build and Code analysis runs in a [Github workflow](https://github.com/Altinn/altinn-notifications/actions)
+  - Build and Code analysis runs in a [Github workflow](https://github.com/Altinn/altinn-events/actions)
-  - Build of the image is done in an [Azure Devops Pipeline](https://dev.azure.com/brreg/altinn-studio/_build?definitionId=383)
+  - Build of the image is done in an [Azure DevOps Pipeline](https://dev.azure.com/brreg/altinn-studio/_build?definitionId=383)
   - Deploy of the image is enabled with Helm and implemented in an [Azure Devops Release pipeline](https://dev.azure.com/brreg/altinn-studio/_release?_a=releases&view=all&definitionId=49)

 ### Azure Functions
+   -Build of the Azure Function zip file is done in an [Azure DevOps Pipeline](https://dev.azure.com/brreg/altinn-studio/_build?definitionId=244)
-   - Deploy of the cron jobs is enabled with Helm and implemented in the same pipeline that deploys the web API.
+   - Deploy of the Azure Functions is done in an [Azure DevOps Release pipeline](https://dev.azure.com/brreg/altinn-studio/_release?_a=releases&view=all&definitionId=27)

 ### Database